-The Dijon mustard and red pepper flakes give the macaroni and cheese a little kick, a little edge, and save the dish from being too intensively rich and creamy (not that there’s anything wrong with that).
-And, no, this isn’t low fat.
-Thanks for asking.
+The Dijon mustard and red pepper flakes give the macaroni and cheese a little kick, a little edge, and save the dish from being too intensely rich and creamy (not that there’s anything wrong with that).

 - For the Panko Topping: